The Horns of Nimon: Broadcast and reception

 Paul Cornell, Martin Day, and Keith Topping gave a mixed review of the serial, stating "With its cheap design work, and a wonderfully watchable OTT performance from Graham Crowden, The Horns of Nimon is by turns brilliant and dull".

 Doctor Who: The Television Companions David J. Howe and Stephen James Walker noted that the serial had acquired a low reputation but they considered this to be undeserved.
 Although "admittedly a little more light hearted than usual" it did feature a performance by Tom Baker which was "rather more serious and intense here than in most other stories of a similar vintage".
 Production values were "no worse than on many other stories of this era, and rather better than on some" and the story was "ingenious and fun".

-Patrick Mulkern of Radio Times was very critical of the serial which he described as "a turgid quagmire of vapid characters, amateur dramatics, mirthless antics and clattering sets".
+Patrick Mulkern of Radio Times was very critical of The Horns of Nimon, stating that "this tatty, embarrassing production is lowest-calibre Doctor Who".
+He summarised the serial as "a turgid quagmire of vapid characters, amateur dramatics, mirthless antics and clattering sets".
 Although the script contained "interesting concepts" these were not portrayed well due to the "absurd" Nimon costumes.
 Mulkern also thought the cast gave "terrible performances" with the exception of Tom Baker and Lalla Ward.

 In A Critical History of Doctor Who on Television, John Kenneth Muir opined that Read's use of classical allusions to Greek mythology served little purpose, but noted that the December broadcast slot of The Horns of Nimon coincided with the British panto season, obliging the scriptwriter to include in-jokes.
 He considered the serial was "memorable only in its superficial, mythology-based trappings, not in its content".

-Writing in 2017, Carey Fleiner linked the mythological theme of The Horns of Nimon to the idea of the monomyth popularized by the author Joseph Campbell in his 1949 book The Hero with a Thousand Faces.
+Writing in 2017, Carey Fleiner linked the mythological theme of The Horns of Nimon to the idea of the monomyth popularised by the author Joseph Campbell in his 1949 book The Hero with a Thousand Faces.
 She noted that Campbell's writing had influenced George Lucas for his film Star Wars, released two years before The Horns of Nimon, and suggested that the popularity of Star Wars had inspired mythological content in a number of Doctor Who serials.

 Den of Geeks Andrew Blair selected The Horns of Nimon as one of the ten Doctor Who stories that would make great musicals.